 Office of University Registrar

-- Commit to monitoring all emails to ensure that education records are not being shared as email attachments.
+- Commit to monitoring all emails to ensure that education records (directly related to a student and maintained by the institution regardless of storage medium) are not being shared as email attachments.
 Use shared drives instead.

 - Follow Record Retention schedules, purge emails that have met their retention.